Titans Grip

 • Deep dives into modern leg-lock systems and back takes.

-• Content directly from active, world-class competitors like Nicky Rod and Ethan Crelinsten.
+• Content from active, world-class competitors like Nicky Rod and Ethan Crelinsten.

 • Behind-the-scenes training footage and camp vlogs.